Widths of regular and context-free languages: Regular languages

 \begin{corollary} Let $L$ be a regular language.
 Then $L$ has exponential (respectively super-polynomial) antichain growth if and only if $L$ contains an exponential (respectively super-polynomial) antichain.\end{corollary}

 Using Theorem \ref{thm:dichotomy} we can produce an algorithm for distinguishing the two cases.

-\begin{theorem} There exists a polynomial time algorithm to determine whether the language of a given NFA $\Aa$ has exponential antichain growth.\end{theorem} \begin{proof} First remove all non-bireachable states (trivial flood fill), to give $\Aa=(Q,\Sigma,\Delta,q_0,F)$.
+\begin{theoremrep} There exists a polynomial time algorithm to determine whether the language of a given NFA $\Aa$ has exponential antichain growth.\end{theoremrep} \begin{proof} First remove all states which are not accessible and co-accessible (trivial flood fill: for instance, to compute the set of accessible states, initialise the set $X=\{q_0\}$ and then repeatedly add states to $X$ if they can be reached by a transition from a state in $X$), to give $\Aa=(Q,\Sigma,\Delta,q_0,F)$.
 We will now check for each state $q$ whether $\LL(\Aa_{q,q})$ is a chain.